Master of Cabestany

 In 1993, the municipal authorities of Cabestany established a committee composed of eminent French and European scientists to select important examples of the Master's works, from which moldings were then taken and stone castings made.
 The same grain and colour were used as in the originals, making them look almost identical to the original sculptures.

-Since 2004, these sculptural replicas have been exhibited in a refurbished winemaking cave which now functions as a centre devoted to Romanesque sculpture.
+Since 2004, these sculptural replicas have been exhibited in a refurbished winemaking cave which now functions as a centre devoted to Romanesque art of the period.
 It acts as a museum, education centre, and research and study centre into medieval plastic arts.
 The museum also displays reliefs and statues made by the Master's contemporaries.
 The museum also explains the historic and artistic contexts of the Master and his work, along with local history of the Cabestany locality and the department of the Pyrenees-Orientales.

 Sculpture Sites